 All delegates share a simple personal story to connect with each other before the kick-off event.

 Application of learning reflections

 Delegates reflect on what they’ve learned and commit to do in their role.

 Opportunity to gather qualitative feedback and all-important impact data a few months after the programme is complete.

-For Pilot 1 it was a sprint to launch.
-This slide shows how we got organised and how the stories support the programme.
+This diagram shows how EDF got organised and how the stories support the programme.

 A/B testing (against the previous model) showed an immediate improvement in engagement with highest ever recommendation score.